Mauve | Physis: How colour comes from nature

 Sir William Henry Perkin by Sir Arthur Stockdale Cope, 1906

 © National Portrait Gallery

-It takes a certain kind of mind to see light in the shadows, and raw talent to see the depth of possibility in purplish hues.
+It takes a certain kind of mind to see light in the shadows.
 One such mind not only changed fashion forever but the course of chemistry itself.
 In 1856, during the worst outbreak of malaria in Europe, 18-year-old William Henry Perkin was ensconced in his makeshift attic laboratory, trying to extract quinine from the murky byproduct of gas lighting – coal tar.
 He was the youngest student at the newly-established Royal College, under professor August Wilhelm Hoffmann, a pioneer of organic chemistry who had discovered aniline: an oily, clear liquid which forms an astonishing range of chemicals when mixed and heated with other elements.
 Perkin failed to create quinine, but he noticed a reddish powder in his black sludge.
 He experimented further and to his delight produced a livid purple liquid, which he would call mauveine.
-He repeated the process with “a different base of more simple construction, viz. aniline, and… obtained a perfectly black product, and when digested with spirits of wine gave the mauve dye.”
+He repeated the process with, “A different base of more simple construction, viz. aniline, and… obtained a perfectly black product, and when digested with spirits of wine gave the mauve dye.”
 By dipping a piece of silk into the beaker, Perkin discovered that he had created a wash-proof colour – one that became the first commercial aniline dye.

 William Perkin’s original Mauveine dye